WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

-grid_turtle.pensize(tick_thick * clock_radius) # this sets the pen thickness as a fraction of the clock radius grid_turtle.pencolor(tick_col) # this sets the turtle's colour to your choice grid_turtle.home() # this sends the turtle to the middle of the clock grid_turtle.setheading(0) # this makes sure the turtle is pointing up grid_turtle.penup() # this makes sure the turtle won't start drawing yet
+grid_turtle.pensize(tick_thick * clock_radius) # this sets the pen thickness as a fraction of the clock radius grid_turtle.pencolor(tick_col) # this sets the turtle's colour to your choice grid_turtle.goto(0,0) # this sends the turtle to the middle of the clock grid_turtle.setheading(0) # this makes sure the turtle is pointing up grid_turtle.penup() # this makes sure the turtle won't start drawing yet
 ```